Knowledge base

 DMARC (Domain-based Message Authentication, Reporting, and Conformance)

-DMARC (click here to configure) allows you to indicate to other mail servers (the email providers of the contacts to whom you send an email) the policy to follow in case of receipt of a "suspicious" email (e.g., not authenticated) from your mail server (hosted by Infomaniak).
-Additionally, you can be notified of the "incident" by a summary message (called a "DMARC report") providing information on the recent activity of your email related to the domain name.
+DMARC (click here to configure) allows you to indicate to other mail servers (the email providers of the contacts to whom you send an email) the policy to follow in case of receipt of a "suspicious" email (e.g., unauthenticated) from your mail server (hosted by Infomaniak).
+Additionally, you can be notified of the "incident" by a summary message (called a "DMARC report") providing information on recent activity related to your email and domain name.

 The corresponding necessary entries (type TXT) will then be automatically applied in the DNS zone of the concerned domain name (if administratively possible - domain managed in the same Organization, for example).